 This job hunters work book, is a good start to help orientate you on your job hunting journey.

-Te Ara, the Encyclopedia of New Zealand offers many pathways to understanding New Zealand.
-It is a comprehensive guide to the country’s peoples, natural environment, history, culture, economy, institutions and society.
+This is a comprehensive guide to the country’s peoples, natural environment, history, culture, economy, institutions and society.

 Te Ara includes more than 3,000 biographies, most originally published in the Dictionary of New Zealand biography (DNZB).